Scroll to the end of the post for a much easier and delicious recipe for Baked Buttery Cod with Garlic Brown Butter

 You see, this dish is what you would call the lighter side of Molecular Gastronomy/Cuisine (whenever I say or type MO-LEC-U-LAR, I can’t help thinking of our former President, Dubya, pronouncing nuclear – NUKE-YOU-LAR) since it doesn’t require any special equipment outside of a food dehydrator, but you could also use the oven or microwave.

-On a more positive note, I’ve always wanted to dabble in Molecular Gastronomy, but the the sodium alginate, liquid nitrogen, among all the other ‘toys’ that a lot of it requires, are a little on the pricey side.
-Not to mention, I truly believe it’s something you need to learn from someone who has a lot of experience with it (calling Grant Achatz, Sam Mason, Wylie Dufresne, Homaru Cantu, Jose Andres et al…), not something you try to wing yourself.
+On a more positive note, I’ve always wanted to dabble in Molecular Gastronomy, but the sodium alginate, liquid nitrogen, among all the other ‘toys’ that a lot of it requires, are a little on the pricey side.
+Not to mention, I honestly believe it’s something you need to learn from someone who has a lot of experience with it (calling Grant Achatz, Sam Mason, Wylie Dufresne, Homaru Cantu, Jose Andres et al…), not something you try to wing yourself.
 Chemicals can do scary things to body parts.

 I didn’t have one of these, but thanks to her nuptials, my sister did.